 What Happens if You Don’t Replace Your Air Filter?

-The reduced airflow also limits the effectiveness of your heating system in the cold months and your AC during the summer.
-As a result, your system will need to run for a longer time to heat or cool your home to the desired temperature.
 This puts added strain on the HVAC system and increases the wear and tear on the units.
 This can eventually lead to more frequent repair needs and a shortened overall life span.
 The issue also means that your heating and cooling costs will be much higher.

+A clogged filter can also cause your furnace’s heat exchanger to crack.
 The heat exchanger is what transfers the heat inside the furnace to the colder air being drawn into it.
 As the furnace burns gas, the heat this creates raises the temperature of the heat exchanger.
-Cold air coming into the system flows over the heat exchanger, and the heat energy is then transferred to the air.

 When the filter is clogged, it prevents the blower from drawing enough hot air into the air handler.
 If there isn’t sufficient hot air flowing into the system and over the evaporator coil, the refrigerant inside the coil will remain much colder.
 As a result, the moisture that naturally condenses on the coil will quickly freeze instead of dripping down into the drain pan, and the coil will eventually freeze up.